33Vito/Tableau_Zen_Parser/README.md

 # Tableau_Zen_Parser
-Shiny app to parse a .twb file to show data source as well as dependency between calculated fields, parameters and raw data.
+Shiny app to parse a Tableau workbook (.twb) file to show data source as well as visualise dependency between calculated fields, parameters and raw data.